coringao/runescape/README.md

 License
 =======

-Copyright (C) 2016-2017 Carlos Donizete Froes [a.k.a coringao]

-Use of this script is governed by a BSD 2-clause license that can be found in the LICENSE file.
+> Use of this script is governed by a BSD 2-clause license that can be found
+> in the LICENSE file.

-Source code and contact info at https://github.com/coringao/runescape
+> Source code and contact info at https://gitlab.com/coringao/runescape

+Copyright (C) 2016-2018 Carlos Donizete Froes [a.k.a coringao]